Andrettin/Wyrmsun/readme.txt

 - 5.3.4
 -----------------------------------------------------------------------

+* AI
+- Minor improvement to the performance of AI force management.

 * Units
 - Made it so the "Blackbeard", "Goldbeard", "Redbeard", "the Black" and "the Red" epithets can be generated for units with the respective hair colors.